hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 The design proposed in this HIPE looks better because
 - it simplifies workflow
-- no need for detailed HIPEs for every Rich Schema object
+- it simplifies HIPEs for every Rich Schema object
 - it simplifies amount of work to be done on the Ledger side, so that all Rich Schema transactions can be implemented with a minimal amount of code
 - it makes processing of transactions on the Ledger side faster (no need for additional serialization-deserialization and validation)
 - it doesn't introduce more work on the client side or change the client workflow